-Yes, if you are a doctor, lawyer, plumber, retailer, anyone that works for a living you expect to get paid for what you do, but there is a strange misunderstanding of the value of Art and what Artists offer and do in this country and sometimes in cultures across the world.
+Yes, if you’re a doctor, lawyer, plumber, retailer, really anyone that works for a living, you expect to get paid for what you do, but there is a strange misunderstanding as to the value of art and what artists offer and do in this country, and sometimes in cultures across the world.

-It still boggles my mind that people come up to me having being a professional Artist for 35 years and having had 32 one man shows across the world, and say to me, “could you whip up a quick picture for my mum’s birthday, won’t take you long, I know you’re an Artist and she would really like that”.
+It still boggles my mind that people come up to me, having been a professional artist for 35 years and having had 32 one-man shows across the world, and say to me, ‘could you whip up a quick picture for my mum’s birthday?
+Won’t take you long, I know you’re an artist and she would really like that’.

 I don’t do cold casework anywhere these days, however to understand the mentality behind these request I often go along with the approaches to see what happens.

-Me – “So that I can be paid for the work you are requesting.”
+Me: ‘So that I can be paid for the work you’re requesting.’

-Response – “What do you mean you going to charge me?”
+Response: ‘What do you mean you’re going to charge me?’

-I have crafted my skills for the last 52 years, since I was 5, I deserve to be paid for my work too.
-There are not too many Doctors around that started their craft at the age of 5.
+I have crafted my skills for the last 52 years, since I was 5; I deserve to be paid for my work too.
+There aren’t too many doctors around that started their craft at the age of 5.

-A whole lifetime of crafting my skills and my ideas have gone into creating what we feel and many others across the world do now, one of the greatest ways that Artists across the globe can market their work to ten’s of millions of people and share the VALUE of what each of these people brings to our society.
+A whole lifetime of crafting my skills and my ideas have gone into creating what we feel, and many others across the world do now, one of the greatest ways that artists across the globe can market their work to ten’s of millions of people and share the VALUE of what each of these people bring to our society.